This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 Switching modes: surroundings/thinking

-All the skills and traits listed in the left side are related to the non-conceptual self.
-Some of them can be trained, e.g. diffuse attention (open focus), dividing attention, attention to space, visual thinking, supporting “being mode” vs. “doing mode” (e.g. by simple exercises of delaying with 30 seconds any impulse we have).
-We can learn to access this meta-reflective-perceptual-non-symbolic “layer”, using its framework, its terminology and learning its ways, like learning a new language.
+All the skills and traits listed on the left are related to the non-conceptual self.
+Some of them can be trained, e.g., diffuse attention, open focus , dividing attention, attention to space, visual thinking, supporting “being mode” vs. “doing mode” (e.g., by simple exercises of delaying with 30 seconds any impulse we have).
+We can learn to access this meta-reflective-perceptual-non-symbolic “layer”, using its framework, its terminology, and learning its ways, like learning a new language.
 Starting from simple blocks, we can build our pathways into this new world of meta-perceptual interconnectedness.

-This perspective of witnessing awareness as a different vibratory mechanism, to which we, as a species, are slowly gaining conscious access, is somehow related with the panpsychism theory and morphogenetic field.
-Still, Susan Blackmore’s scientific criticism of the voluntary access to the field is also valid (See her article – Why I had to change my mind).
+This perspective of witnessing awareness as a different vibratory mechanism, to which we, as a species, are slowly gaining conscious access, is somehow related to the panpsychism theory and morphogenetic field.
+Still, Susan Blackmore’s scientific criticism of the claims regarding voluntary access to the collective field is also valid ; the collective field is here, of course, we are all a part of it, but for the moment, the proved way to influence it is by our actions, not by our thoughts,

 Gackenbach describes three types of sleep consciousness experiences: